JFL110/spring-websockets-example/README.md

 ## Operation
 The application uses Spring to expose a websocket that clients use to send and receive messages regarding the creation, continuation and termination of lines drawn by users on a canvas.
 Canvas' have an identifier determined by the user's URL.
 The messages are applied to a simple in-memory state representation of each canvas and forwarded to all other clients that are viewing the same canvas.
 Upon initialisation, clients are sent a complete set of all the lines on the canvas.
 A channel is also exposed to allow clients to clear the canvas.

-To keep the consumed resources of this app within the AWS free tier, only a single, small server instance is used.
+To keep the consumed resources of this app within the AWS free tier, only a single EC2 instance is used to host this and other ECS projects.
 Limits are placed on the number and size of canvases and a scheduled task is used to perform cleanup.
 Expansion of this application would require a way to share canvas state between instances, or to cleverly route requests to specific instances.

 Websocket operation is tested by spinning up an in-test webserver and performing real client interactions.
 Concurrent modification and cleanup of canvases is also tested.